marshall-strong/pexels-photo-search-react/MARSHALL_README_TEMPLATE.md

 ### 3. Acquire an API Key

-All images in this project are from Pexels, and are requested and received via the Pexels API.
-A API Key is required in order to use the Pexels API, and can be acquired for free by registering with Pexels.
+All of the images this site displays are retrieved from Pexels, and are requested and received via the Pexels API.
+An API key is required in order to interact with the Pexels API. **A Pexels API Key is NOT included in this repository -- you must get your own (free) API key from Pexels.**

+Follow these steps to register with Pexels and obtain a Pexels API Key:

 - Create a free Pexels account at <https://www.pexels.com/onboarding>
 - Click the "I want to download" button